EvSecDev/SCMP/README.md

 git gc --prune=now
 ```

-OR if the repository was created using the controllers option `--new-repo`, then the garbage collection options should be set in the local repository config (As of controller v1.6.0).
+OR if the repository was created using the controllers option `install --repository-path`, then the garbage collection options should be set in the local repository config (As of controller v1.6.0).